God willing, when December 25th arrives I will have been around to participate in fifty Christmas seasons. Fifty! Man did that happen fast.

-My family looks forward to Christmas each year and we do our best to make it an enjoyable season / event for everyone involved.
-Speaking formyself, I gave up on creating the “perfect” Christmas experience years ago.
+My family looks forward to Christmas each year and we do our best to make it an enjoyable season / event for everyone involved, but, speaking for myself, I gave up on creating the “perfect” Christmas experience years ago.

-Consider if you will the setting for the first Christmas………….
+Consider if you will the setting for that first Christmas….

 Nine months pregnant Mary was not in the comfort of a modern home, or any home for that matter.
-She was riding a donkey through the night.
-Joseph, could do nothing for his pregnant wife except perhaps hold her hand or lead the donkey.
+According to scripture, she rode a donkey for days before giving birth.

 So, do just that, and enjoy yourself!
-Deck the halls, the walls, the house, the front yard and the dog.
+Deck the halls, the walls, the house, the front yard, even the dog.
 Do it up big just don’t forget the reason.
-Don’t forget the why” in it all, which is……..
+Don’t forget the why” in it all, which is….

 Have yourself a Merry Christmas!